Coderbiswajit24/MavenToysAnalytics/README.md

              # This shows the stores with the highest total sales revenue at the top.
              df.sort_values(by='Total_Sales_Revenue(US Dollars $)', ascending=False)

-  # Results : For Sales Revenue
+  # Visuals : For Sales Revenue

            # Calculating Top 10 Stores Based on Sales Revenue
              top_10_stores = df.sort_values(by = 'Total_Sales_Revenue(US Dollars $)' , ascending = False).head(10)